-5. SUMMARY AND FUTURE PLANS
+5.0 SUMMARY AND FUTURE PLANS

-Currently the Fizeau Interferometry Testbed has been designed.
-Most of the subsystems and components have been fabricated and assembled on the optical table and the system has been aligned optically.
-The source module currently only consists of a set of pinholes and spectral filters.
+Currently the Fizeau Interferometry Testbed has been designed, fabricated, assembled and aligned.
+Most of The source module currently only consists of a set of pinholes and spectral filters.
 The extended scene and calibration masks are currently being fabricated and will shortly be installed in the source module.
 The pupil imaging optical path is also currently under development.
 The LabView interface and installation of all the different phase retrieval/diversity algorithms and control software is well on the way to completion.

-Once the system is completed we will begin the calibration sequence and subsequently the experiment plan to demonstrate both open- and closed-loop control of the testbed first with a point source and subsequently with extended scenes.
-This will initially be with the 7 mirrors in a Golay configuration but the number of mirrors will ultimately be expanded to upto 30 mirrors to facilitate various UV-plane samplings and their effect on system performance.
-We will also investigate various image deconvolution and image construction approaches, alignment methodologies, UV-plane samplings and control algorithms.
+Following this we will begin the calibration sequence and the experiment plan to demonstrate both open- and closed-loop control of the testbed first with a point source and subsequently with extended scenes.
+This will initially be with the 7 mirrors in a Golay configuration but the number of mirrors will ultimately be expanded to 30 mirrors to facilitate various UV-plane samplings and their effect on system performance.
+We will also investigate various image deconvolution and image construction approaches, alignment methodologies, UVplane samplings and control algorithms.
 Ultimately the goal of FIT is to assist in the development of requirements for the Stellar Imager mission and to identify technological readiness of the techniques required for Stellar Imager.
 It will also facilitate development of the error budgeting formalism for the flight mission.